 The Top-10 Cryptocurrencies by Market Capitalization

-The top-10 cryptocurrencies by market capitalization as of September 24, 2020, are:
+The top-10 cryptocurrencies by market capitalization (in USD) as of January 4, 2021, are:

 How and Where To Buy Bitcoin in Canada